 What should I expect on my first visit?

 I will perform a deep dive into what is bringing you in.
-You will be able to tell me what is going on with your body, changes (if any) you've been experiencing, how you're feeling, sleeping and eating and how all of these variable are affecting your daily life.
-I will perform a thorough neuromusculoskeletal assessment which includes strength, flexibility, joint and muscle restrictions, gait and posture.
-If specific activities such as lifting weights or running are symptomatic, their form and mechanics will be assessed as well.
-Following the assessment, you will be educated on my findings and how they relate to what you're experiencing.
-Typically, the first visit includes a significant amount of manual therapy to aid in decreasing pain/symptoms.
-You will also be given a list of activities to aid in furthering the symptom relief until your next visit.
-Consider me your Recovery Sherpa, I am your guide in this process and here to help you get yourself better.
+You will be able to tell me what is going on with your body, changes (if any) you've been experiencing, how you're feeling, sleeping and eating and how all of these variables are affecting your daily life.
+I will perform a thorough assessment which includes strength, flexibility, joint and muscle restrictions, gait and posture.
+If specific activities such as lifting weights or running are symptomatic, their form and mechanics may be assessed as well.
+I will discuss my findings with you and explain how they're fueling what you're experiencing.
+Treatments during the first visit are based solely on the findings of the assessment.